av-alt/AWS_Security_Checklist/README.md

 ## S3

 - [ ] Check if the sensitive files encrypted at S3
+- [ ] MFA delete

 ## Database